Zuehlke/robo-challenge/framework/python/README.md

 source activate ev3
 ```

-Next you need editor, you could use PyCharm IDE (https://www.jetbrains.com/pycharm/) or a simple editor like Brackets (http://brackets.io).
+Next you need editor, you could use PyCharm Community version (https://www.jetbrains.com/pycharm/) or a simple editor like Brackets (http://brackets.io).

 When you want autocomplection in PyCharm you can install the Python ev3 language bindings on your local machine.